mcore1976/sim808gpstracker/README.md

 There is also experimental version "main7.c"/"main8.c" which uses set of commands to control behavior of the tracking device using text messages.
 One of modes (MULTI) sends 5 times GPS location in 4-5 minutes interval upon receiving particular message.
 There is also GUARD option to alert in case vehicle has been stolen and is on the move...

 The software can also be customized to provide location in realtime to some HTTP POST /FTP server (there is short tutorial how to do it here https://www.raviyp.com/embedded/194-sim900-gprs-http-at-commands?start=1 ) - it is up to you to expand the code.
+Using GPRS to send HTTP / TCP IP requires good power source for SIM808 board otherwise it will restart itself with "UNDERVOLTAGE WARNING"...

 BILL OF MATERIAL LIST (as for year 2019):